qiboteam/qibolab/doc/source/main-documentation/qibolab.rst

 .. note::

-   options is an :class:`qibolab.execution_parameters.ExecutionParameters` object, detailed in a separate section.
+   options is an :class:`qibolab.ExecutionParameters` object, detailed in a separate section.

 In this way, we first define three parallel sweepers with an interval of 400 MHz (-200 MHz --- 200 MHz).
 The resulting probed frequency will then be:
     - for qubit 0: [3.8 GHz, 4.2 GHz]